stackup-wallet/keystore/doc/spec.md

 As a safety mechanism to prevent account bricking, the `Keystore` will also verify that the root hash of the next UCMT can be accessible by at least one known node.
 To do this, an `UpdateAction` has a mandatory field for `nextProof` and optional fields for `nextNode` and `nextData`.
 During an update, two flows are considered.

 1. The current `node` is included in the next UCMT.
 In this case `nextNode` and `nextData` is set to `nil`.
 The `Keystore` will verify `nextProof` and only a single `node` verifier call is required.
-2. The current `node` is NOT included in the next UCMT.
+2. The current `node` is either not included in the next UCMT or obfuscated.
 In this case, `nextNode` and `nextData` is required.
 The `Keystore` will verify `nextProof` and make an additional call to the `nextNode` verifier.

 ##### Replay protection